How to Get a Registered Agent in California

 The affordability of acting as your own agent is tempting but presents more drawbacks than advantages.
 It creates a strenuous workload and raises the veil of privacy.

-Working with a California registered agent service or third-party operator like Swyft Filings might be better for your business due to the following benefits.
+Working with a California registered agent service or third-party operator might be better for your business due to the following benefits:

 1. Regain Your Privacy

-Registered agents can receive and sign legal correspondence, California annual reports, and other vital documents.
+Registered agents receive and sign legal correspondence, California annual reports, and other vital documents for your California business address.
 They can act on your behalf for service of process notifications.

 For example, someone might sue your company while you’re trying to negotiate with new clients.
-Being served during the negotiations can be embarrassing and make your company look bad.
+Potentially being served at your home address can be embarrassing and make your company look bad.

-A California registered agent in good standing can help you avoid these situations by forwarding documents and notifications at an appropriate time.
+A California registered agent in good standing can help you avoid these situations by forwarding documents and notifications from the registered agent’s address at an appropriate time.

 2. Maintain Regular Business Hours

-Not all companies keep regular office hours.
+Not all companies keep normal business hours.
 But that doesn’t mean other businesses or state agencies don’t need to contact them and send paperwork.

 Having a dependable California registered agent with a registered office to act as a point of contact is essential.
 It streamlines communication while serving as a protective wall for various legal correspondence.